A study group for psychotherapists

-The group meets for two hours on Monday mornings from 10:45-12:45 for 30 sessions a year between September 2018 and July 2019.
-The fee is £30 per session.
-The group meets at North London Group Therapy, Manor Gardens, London N7.
+The group meets for two hours on Monday mornings from 10:00-12:00 for 30 sessions a year between September 2022 and July 2023.
+The fee is £32 per session.
+The group meets on Zoom and occasionally at North London Group Therapy, Manor Gardens, London N7.

 The group is led by David Henderson, PhD.
 He is a member of the British Psychotherapy Foundation, the British Jungian Analytic Association and the British Association for Psychoanalytic and Psychodynamic Supervision.
-He is a Senior Lecturer in Psychoanalysis at the Centre for Psychoanalysis, Middlesex University.
+He is a lecturer in the Department of Psychosocial and Psychoanalytic Studies, University of Essex.

 If you are interested in exploring the possibility of joining this group email David Henderson at email@example.com or phone 020-8365 4628.